solocyberengineer/MrBud-Home/TryHackMe-Write-Ups/Red/README.md

 ```
 pkexec version 0.105
 ```
 ###### If we search on google for a exploit you will come across 'CVE-2021-4034'.
 Since there is no compiler on the target, we can't compile it on the target.
-What we do find if we research futher is that we find a python script of the exploit.
+What we do find if we research futher is that we find a python script version of the exploit.
 Remember we cannot write files in home directory so we need to download it into /tmp directory.
 So on in our terminal locate the file directory and start a http server so that we could download the file from the target.
 ###### Before we start.
 First open the CVE exploit file and edit the path to the pkexec elf program on the targets machine.
 ```python3
 .....